zhouyu102030/open-box/docs/en/index.rst

 -  **Constraint**: Support inequality constraints.

--  **History**: Support injecting prior knowledge from previous tasks into the current search. (△ means the system cannot support it for general cases)
+-  **History**: Support injecting prior knowledge from previous tasks into the current search (i.e. transfer learning).

 -  **Distributed**: Support parallel evaluations in a distributed environment.

+-  △ means the system cannot support it for general cases or requires additional dependencies.

 ------------------------------------------------